mcu-tools/mcuboot/docs/ecdsa.md

       generated.
 These tools are all written in higher-level languages and this change should not be difficult.

-      However, this will also break compatibility with older version, significantly in that images generated with newer tools will not work with older versions of MCUboot.
+      However, this will also break compatibility with older versions, specifically in that images generated with newer tools will not work with older versions of MCUboot.

 This document proposes a multi-stage approach, to give a transition